• Home

 Lowfield Heath Windmill

-Help was given for the rescue of the dilapidated mill which was in danger of demolition, restoring it and rebuilding it on a new site in Charlwood; and also for subsequent maintenance.
+More than £50,000 was given for the rescue of the dilapidated mill which was in danger of demolition, restoring it and rebuilding it on a new site in Charlwood.
+The Trust has also supported subsequent maintenance and incidental costs.

 Lowfield Heath Church, Lowfield Heath, St Nicholas Church, Charlwood, Grants for preservation, from The John Bristow and Thomas Mason Trust (JB&TMT)